OSD Procedure summary

 • The proposer prepares the Form 4, and possibly an initial draft using the traditional word-based simple template.

-• The Committee Manager complete the e-Form 4.
+• The Committee Manager completes the e-Form 4.
 For more information view the article: Create a new project.
 Once the e-Form 4 is submitted, the NP ballot is automatically generated.
 The Committee Manager attach the initial draft if any.

 • At closure of the NP ballot, the Committee Manager completes the Post Voting Decision to create the eForm6 indicating if the project is developed in OSD or not.